(Version 20th June 2023)

 When inviting children under the age of 18 years old on sensitive subjects, we take measures to ensure we have been given permission by the child’s parent or legal guardian to proceed.

-We will not disclose any personally identifiable research information we collect from you unless we have your express prior consent and will only report the information you provide in an aggregate form that will not personally identify you.
+We will not disclose any personally identifiable research information we collect from you unless we have your express prior consent.
+We will only report the information you provide in an aggregate form that will not personally identify you unless you have consented.
 We will not disclose any personal information or personally identifiable research information to a third party for a purpose other than conducting our research unless we have your express prior consent or are required to do so by an Australian law or court/tribunal order.
+We do not sell your personal data.
+Your survey responses and personal information maybe collected, stored, transferred or processed by other divisions within Kantar, or third party as explained below.

 *Kantar Global Operations, based in Lisle, Illinois, USA; Global Operations host and store the online survey data which we collect.